GiLuSSa/N-ICP/README.md

 This is a rough implementation of the Optimal Step Nonrigid ICP Algorithms  ([Amberg et al., 2007](https://doi.org/10.1109/CVPR.2007.383165)) for Rhino 8.

 This implementation relies on CPython added in Grasshopper in Rhino 8 and uses only standard libraries like NumPy and SciPy, as well as Rhino Common API.
 To achieve this, the solver used in this implementation is scipy.sparse.linalg.lsmr that, to be used, required the row-major flattening of the 4n x 3 unknown matrix X to express it into a 12n x 1 vector.
+Matrix A and vector B were adjusted accordingly.
 My code is not really pythonic, I'm sorry for that.

 # Installation